clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 * probabilistic models of evolutionary dynamics;
 * fitting these models to phylogenetic trees

-This lab will be largely theoretical and we'll won't make much use of the computers.
+This lab will be a bit more theoretical than previous labs.

 # Introduction